Cooking in the great outdoors: Our guide to choosing the right pot

 With or without feet?
 The detail that changes everything

-Cauldron without feet:
+- Cauldron without feet:

-Requires a tripod and hanging chain.
+Requires a tripod and a hanging chain.

-Longer, bulky installation.
+Longer, more cumbersome installation.

 More suitable for a semi-fixed installation (campsite, garden)

-Cauldron with 3 legs:
+- Cauldron with 3 feet:

 No tripod or suspension required